Skip to Content

 Fixing Brassy Tones

 After lightening your locks, brassiness and unwanted warm tones may creep in.
-To fix brassy hair, use a purple shampoo to gently tone and a blue toner to neutralize more stubborn orange and red undertones for an ashy, cool blonde.
+To fix brassy hair, use a purple shampoo to gently tone and a blue toner to neutralize more stubborn orange and red undertones for an ashy, cool blonde, understanding that Color Correction Techniques like toner application can help neutralize unwanted tones.

 A toner can help cancel out orange and red tones, resulting in a cool, ashy blonde.
 Using a purple shampoo is great for maintaining your blonde and keeping brassiness at bay between appointments.
 Alternate with your regular shampoo a few times a week to prevent brassiness before it starts.